fluentci-io/fluentci/README.md

   -h, --help     - Show this help.
   -V, --version  - Show the version number for this program.
+  -r, --reload   - Reload pipeline source cache

 Commands:

   init        [pipeline-name]  - Initialize a new pipeline
   search      <query>          - Search for reusable pipelines
-  upgrade                   - Upgrade FluentCI CLI to the latest version
+  upgrade                      - Upgrade FluentCI CLI to the latest version ls, list    [pipeline]       - List all jobs in a pipeline
+  gh, github                   - GitHub Actions integration
 ```

 ### 📚 Documentation